Stanford Graduate School of Business: Donations

 In August 2006, the school announced what was then the largest gift ever to a business school—$105 million from Stanford alumnus Phil Knight, MBA '62, co-founder and chairman of Nike, Inc. The gift went toward construction of a $375 million campus, called the Knight Management Center, for the business school.
 Construction was completed in 2011.

 In 2011, alumnus Robert King and his wife Dorothy made a $150 million gift to the school—making history as the largest donation to Stanford GSB—to found the Institute for Innovation in Developing Economies (also known as Stanford Seed) to focus on poverty relief in emerging markets.
 A portion of their gift is used as a matching incentive to encourage other donors to give to Seed.

 The gifts by King and Knight are marked as the second and third largest philanthropic pledges to a business school.

-Also in 2011, investor and economist Marko Dimitrijevic, a 1985 alumni of the Business School, established the Emerging Markets Innovation Fund, to support teaching, research, and other initiatives in the area of emerging and frontier markets.

 Alumni

 There are 33,689 living alumni, including 21,111 living MBA alumni.
 MBA alumni include 23 billionaires and several heads of state.